BakrLabs/encrpt/README.md

 - Memory safety.
 Rust prevents whole classes of vulnerabilities (buffer overflows, use-after-free) that have plagued C crypto tools for decades.

 - File permissions.
 On Unix systems, output files are created with 0600 (owner read/write only).
 No more accidentally leaving your decrypted files world-readable.

+- SSD Shredding.
+The ``` --shred ``` command is best-effort.
+On traditional HDDs, it completely destroys the data.
+On SSDs (due to wear-leveling), there is no way to guarantee physical overwriting from userspace, but it still prevents the file from being recovered through standard filesystem APIs.